The Segerstedt Building

 The Segerstedt Building houses the University Management and some 600 staff of the Uppsala University Administration.
 Here you will find the University archives, the Segerstedt lunch restaurant and services for guests, employees and students.

-The building is situated near Uppsala Castle, roughly mid-way along Dag Hammarskjölds väg, which stretches from Ekonomikum to the Ångström Laboratory.
+The building is situated near Uppsala Castle, on Dag Hammarskjölds väg, roughly mid-way between Ekonomikum and the Ångström Laboratory.

 Main entrance (facing Uppsala Castle)